Drift Speed Solution

 Variables Used

-Electric Field - (Measured in Volt per Meter) - Electric Field is defined as the electric force per unit charge.
+Electric Field - (Measured in Volt per Meter) - Electric Field is the force per unit charge at a given point in space, created by the presence of electric charges or changing magnetic fields.

 STEP 1: Convert Input(s) to Base Unit

-Relaxation time: 0.05 Second --> 0.05 Second No Conversion Required
+Relaxation Time: 0.05 Second --> 0.05 Second No Conversion Required

 STEP 2: Evaluate Formula